StavrosV28/farenga-scheduler/README.md

 ## The Solution

-A deployed internal tool that gives staff a real-time view of chapel availability, prevents double bookings, tracks every change, and generates printable daily briefings — all accessible from their iPhones.
+A deployed internal tool that gives staff a real-time view of chapel availability, prevents double bookings, tracks every change, and generates printable daily briefings that is accessible from their phones.

 ---